cs107e/cs107e.github.io/labs/lab3/lab.md

 locally.

 Finally, you'll use the printf we provide you in libpi.a to debug program state.
-Edit program.c to do these three things:

-1. Delay for a while so that you have time to start `screen` and actually see what gets printed after.
+Edit program.c to do these three things (make sure you do these after the `uart_init()` call and initial delay, though, so that you have time to start `screen` after running the program):

 1. Use printf to print out the value of the GPFSEL2 register.
 You can call `printf("value: %d\r\n", 10);` to print the number 10, for example.

-2. Use `gpio_set_function` to turn on pins 20 and 21.
+2. Use `gpio_set_function` to make pins 20 and 21 output pins.

 3. Print out the value of GPFSEL2 again.